kmastoyan/kmastoyan/README.md

 - 👋 Hi, I’m @kmastoyan
 - 👀 I’m interested in programming( C#, JavaScript, C++, Python, Java ), DIY, hardware, Arduino, AI, game development.
-- 🌱 I’m currently learning Master of Computer Engineering at Gavar state univercity
+- 🌱 I’m currently learning Master of Computer Engineering at Gavar state university
 - 💞️ I’m looking to collaborate on ...
 - 📫 To reach me you can mail to kmastoyan@gmail.com